peterholcomb/star-wars-profile/README.md

   birthYear: String
   gender: String
   homeworld: String
-  species: String! // References the url of the species we want to assign to the user }
+  species: String! // References the id of the species we want to assign to the user }

 input UpdatePersonInput {